andrejkn/react-presentation/README.md

 });
 ```

-We can render the component into an existing DOM elemtnt:
+We can render the component into an existing DOM element:
 ```javascript
 React.render(<MyComponent />,
              document.getElementById('mainAppElement'));
 ```

-Consider the following simple application, which renders a list of items and the list's title:
+Consider the following simple application, which renders a list of items and the title of that list:

 ![alt text](https://github.com/andrejkn/react-presentation/blob/master/images/todo/todo1.png "List App")